elch01/stocky/README.md

 ### Detailed Explanation:

-Unlike most weather programs/widgets, Stocky doesn't attempt to embed one or more APIs within itself.
+Unlike most programs/widgets, Stocky doesn't attempt to embed one or more APIs within itself.
 Instead, it delegates this responsibility to an external program/script.